Sarkissian321/readme-generator/myproject.md

   ## Desription

-  To help create organized and informative readme
+  To help create oraganized and informative README

   ## Installation

   TO install dependencies run following commands:

-  Clone the github repository to your computer.
-You will need VS code and Node.js to run this program.
+  CLone my github repository and paste it in your computer

   ## Contributing

+  N/A

   ## Testing

+  N/A

   ## Usage

-  Please watch the attached video for usage instructions.
+  Please refer to the video description of the usage

   ## GitHub